mdlincoln/mapping-knoedler-palladio/README.md

 ## Work on your own

 With the right data set, Palladio can also display images, and do some fancy things like overlaying networks onto maps, and join multiple data tables together.
-To experiment with these possibilities, [try out the Amsterdam depictions dataset from an earlier version of this workshop.][amserdam_palladio]
+To experiment with these possibilities, [try out the Amsterdam depictions dataset from an earlier version of this workshop.][amsterdam_palladio]

 While a great tool for initial explorations, Palladio has some pretty strict limits.
 Try <https://plot.ly> if you are looking for more fine-grained control over your charts, or need to ask more complicated questions.